 When did sports betting launch in Illinois?

-What is the legal betting age in Illinois?
+What is the legal gambling age in Illinois?

-Can I place a bet on the Fighting Illini?
+Can I place a wager on the Illinois Fighting Illini?

 The Illinois sports betting law on college sporting events has changed.
 There was initially a complete ban on betting on in-state college teams.
 However, wagers on the Fighting Illini will be accepted at a retail sportsbook.

 Do I have to live in Illinois to place a bet?

 No, no law requires you to be a resident of the state of Illinois to place a wager.